OPENDAP/libdap4/OSX_Resources/ReadMe.txt

 WHAT ELSE IS THERE?

-The file README.dodsrc describes the client-side behavior which can be controlled using the .dodsrc file.
+The README:dodsrc section describes the client-side behavior which can be controlled using the .dodsrc file.
 This includes client-side caching, proxy servers, et c., and is described in a separate file so it's easy to include in your clients.

-The file README.AIS describes the prototype Ancillary Information Service (AIS) included in this version of the library.
+The README:AIS section describes the prototype Ancillary Information Service (AIS) included in this version of the library.
 The AIS is (currently) a client-side capability which provides a way to augment DAP